Jafar123-cloud/solutions_repo/docs/1 Physics/6 Statistics/Problem_2.md

    - $d$ is the distance between the parallel lines,
    - $C$ is the number of needle crossings.

+## Task 3: Visualization

+### Visualization of Needle Positions Relative to the Lines

+In this task, we will visualize the simulation of Buffon’s Needle by plotting the needle positions relative to the parallel lines.
+We will distinguish between the needles that cross the lines and those that do not.

 ![alt text](image-8.png)

 Explanation of the Code: